-The programme is delivered through a combination of lectures given by both IOE academic staff and guest speakers, student preparation of tasks and longer presentations, group work, discussion, computer workshops giving hands-on practice.
-Assessment is through coursework and one two-hour unseen examination.
-Coursework can involve small exercises, critiques of set research articles and extended pieces of writing on set topics, and the dissertation/report.
+The programme is delivered through a combination of lectures given by both IOE academic staff and guest speakers, student preparation of tasks and longer presentations, group work, discussion, and computer workshops giving hands-on practice.
+Assessment is through coursework.
+Coursework can involve critiques of set research articles and extended essays on set topics, and the dissertation/report.

 Course contact details